 Plenty of people have had plenty to say on the late Baron Ashdown of Norton-sub-Hamdon, aka the Rt Hon Captain Jeremy John Durham Ashdown GCMG CH KBE, aka Paddy Ashdown.
 But oddly, not much on the event that first qualified him for such memorialising.

 Mr Ashdown, as he then was, headed the newly-merged (Social and) Liberal Democrats as the first permanent leader from 1988 to 1999, over the course of several party names and a couple of general elections.
 But of course he has to be elected to that role first.

 Given that Ashdown beat Alan Beith with almost 72 per cent of the nearly 58,000 votes cast by party members in July 1988, it might seem more appropriate to call his ascent to the leadership a low-key coronation rather than a contest (an impression encouraged by the brief coverage it receives in the victor’s own autobiography).
 But far from it.

-The more reassuring – and less dynamic – Beith was more than two years younger than Ashdown, though he had become an MP nearly a decade earlier, first being elected in 1973 in the approved Liberal style: a by-election gain.
+The more reassuring – and less dynamic – Beith was over two years younger than Ashdown, though he had become an MP nearly a decade earlier, first being elected in 1973 in the approved Liberal style: a by-election gain.
 Beith certainly seemed the safer pair of hands, a solid Methodist lay-preacher with frontbench experience dating back to Jeremy Thorpe’s leadership.